mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

    Manual Recreation: This involves manually copying and pasting / replicating the logic from the existing project into the new project's [cohorts](/docs/users/cohorts#creating-cohorts), [custom events](/docs/features/custom-events#create-a-custom-event), and [custom properties](/docs/features/custom-properties#creating-a-custom-property) definitions.

-   For example for custom properties, follow steps to [Creating a Custom Property](/docs/features/custom-properties#creating-a-custom-property) and copy over the definition from the old project instead of starting from scratch.
+   For example for custom properties, follow steps to [Creating a Custom Property](/docs/features/custom-properties#creating-a-custom-property) and copy over the definition from the old project.

 <br />